Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part2_deep_dive/11_domain_combinations.typ

 #reading-path(path: "advanced")

-In the previous chapters, we explored individual abstract domains like Intervals and Signs.
+Previous chapters explored individual abstract domains like Intervals and Signs.
-However, real-world analysis often requires tracking multiple properties simultaneously or capturing relationships between them.
+Real-world analysis often requires tracking multiple properties simultaneously or capturing relationships between them.
-This chapter formalizes the algebra of *combining* abstract domains.
+We formalize the algebra of *combining* abstract domains.

 We will explore:
 - *Direct Products*: Running multiple analyses in parallel.